 This site uses different types of cookies, including analytics and functional cookies (its own and from other sites).
 To change your cookie settings or find out more, click here.
 If you continue browsing our website, you accept these cookies.

 Alteryx for Disaster Relief: Hurricanes Irma and Maria

 Name: Michael DePue

 Overview of Use Case

-After hurricanes Irma and Maria, the US Federal Emergency Management Agency (FEMA) used Alteryx to blend over a dozen GIS and tabular data sets to predict the extent of structural damage.
+After hurricanes Irma and Maria, Atkins, a contractor to the US Federal Emergency Management Agency (FEMA) used Alteryx to blend over a dozen GIS and tabular data sets to predict the extent of structural damage.
 The model was updated and revised daily to improve the quality of predictions, saving thousands of hours of field work and expanding recovery and reconstruction efforts in Puerto Rico and the U.S. Virgin Islands.

 Describe the business challenge or problem you needed to solve